MediaKraken/MediaKraken/k8s/readme_deployment.md

 # had to do the dragonfly db yml by hand and it fired up

+# longhorn
+add disks to each nodes
+/mnt/volume/disk1

 <!-- # stuff below to do
 # stuff to add to MK
 https://operatorhub.io/operator/elastic-cloud-eck